graphql-editor/zeit-aurora-integration/README.md

 # Zeit now aurora integration

-This is zeit.now integration for Aurora Data Http API.
-Create Serverless SQL in seconds
+This is (https://zeit.co)[zeit.now] integration for (https://aws.amazon.com/rds/aurora/)[AWS Aurora] Data Http API.
+Create Serverless SQL in minutes

 ## How to use it